carnival-data/carnival-demo-biomedical/README.md

 ## Testing with Docker
 Run tests with the following:
 ```
-docker-compose -f docker-compose-test.yml up
+docker compose -f docker-compose-test.yml up
 ```
 This will run the unit tests.
 The test results will be printed in the docker log.
 An exit code of 0 will be returned if the tests pass, otherwise a non-zero code will be returned.

 ## Viewing source data in Postgres

-Once docker has been started using `docker-compose up`, the database can be browsed using database GUI tool like DBeaver with the credentials:
+Once docker has been started using `docker compose up`, the database can be browsed using database GUI tool like DBeaver with the credentials:
 * Host: localhost
 * Port: 5433, or as specified in `.env`
 * Database: EHR